US

 V. Real Misclassification Case Studies

-• Uber & Deliveroo: High-profile rulings in the UK and EU have forced these giants to reclassify thousands of "contractors" as "workers," resulting in hundreds of millions in back-dated social security and holiday pay.
+Uber & Deliveroo: high-profile rulings in the UK and EU have forced these companies to reclassify thousands of “contractors” as “workers,” resulting in hundreds of millions in back-dated social security and holiday pay.

-1. Tenure: If a contractor has worked full-time for you for over 12 months (a major red flag in the Philippines and UK).
+• Tenure: if a contractor has worked full-time for you for over 12 months (a major red flag in the Philippines and UK).

-2. Core Function: If the role has moved from a "specialist project" to an "essential daily operation."
+• Core function: if the role has moved from a “specialist project” to an “essential daily operation.”

-3. Dependency: If your company is the worker's sole source of income, making them economically dependent on you.
+• Dependency: if your company is the worker's sole source of income, making them economically dependent on you.

 VI.
 How Slasify Protects Your Global Growth